Hampshire bowl out Warwickshire to win

 But the Bears tail-end then failed for once, spectacularly losing their last four wickets for just four runs.

-The hosts were also not helped by two contentious decisions, Rob Yates' lbw dismissal by James Fuller for 77 and the run-out that got rid of Liam Norwell.
+The hosts were also not helped by three contentious decisions, two lbw dismissals in favour of James Fuller, the first to get rid of Rob Yates for 77, another to get Hampshire old boy Danny Briggs - and then the late run-out that got rid of Liam Norwell.

 That came after a sharp bit of work by England spinner Liam Dawson, who also had Craig Miles caught behind first ball for a golden duck to finish with figures of 3-42.